Process flowsheet optimization with surrogate and implicit formulations of a Gibbs reactor: Results

 \section{Results}

-To compare convergence reliability, solve time and solution quality between the full space, implicit function and surrogate based formulations, we perform a parameter sweep varying the inlet natural gas absolute pressure and its conversion in the Gibbs reactor.
+To compare convergence reliability, solve time and solution quality between the full space, implicit function, and surrogate-based formulations, we perform a parameter sweep varying the inlet natural gas absolute pressure and its conversion in the Gibbs reactor.
 We attempt to solve the optimization problem using IPOPT \cite{Wchter2005} for every combination of these two parameters for a total of 64 problem instances.
 These have identical initialization methods and solver options, where the maximum number of iterations are 300 and each must converge to a tolerance of $10^{-7}$.
+The code used to implement these formulations and reproduce the results can be found at https://github.com/Robbybp/surrogate-vs-implicit.

 The convergence status for each formulation is shown in Figure \ref{fig:figure 3}.
-An unsuccessful run is due to the optimization solver reaching the iteration limit, converging to an infeasible point, or encountering a function evaluation error due to numerical issues, such as singularities.
+An unsuccessful run is due to the optimization solver reaching the iteration limit, converging to an infeasible point, or a failure due to repeated function evaluation errors.
+Here, a function evaluation error may be an error in a scalar-valued function, such as attempting to evaluate the logarithm of a negative number, or a more complicated error such as a failure to solve the square system that defines the implicit function $R_y(x,u)$.
+A successful run indicates not only that the optimization problem converged, but also that the calculated input variables yield no constraint violations when used to simulate the full-space model.

-The full space formulation was able to converge 30 out of 64 instances, the implicit function formulation solved 49, the surrogate-based formulation using ALAMO converged all 64 instances and finally, the surrogate-based formulation using a neural network converged 37.
+In this experiment, the full space formulation was able to successfully converge 33 out of 64 instances, the implicit function formulation solved 52, the surrogate-based formulation using ALAMO converged 64 instances, and the surrogate-based formulation using a neural network converged 48.
 Regarding the full space formulation, many of these failed instances are due to large residuals in calculating energy balances in the autothermal reformer and the reformer recuperator.

-The implicit function formulation converges to the same objective and values for the manipulated inputs as the full space.
-Additionally, the implicit function formulation converged 75\% more instances where the conversion is equal or lower than 96\%.
-At a higher conversion, the unsuccessful instances are due to an evaluation error in the AMPL interface.
+The implicit function formulation obtains the same objective and values for the manipulated inputs as the full space formulation but converged 58\% more instances.
+The unsuccessful instances at higher conversion are due to function evaluation errors.